Definition of a Neurotransmitter

 across the synaptic cleft and binds to and stimulates the post-synaptic

 membrane.
-In simple words, a neurotransmitter is a chemical messenger
+In simple words it is a chemical messenger

 released from one nerve cell which makes its way to another nerve cell